A $C^{0}$ interior penalty method for $m$th-Laplace equation: Analysis

 \section{Analysis}

 In this section, firstly we prove Theorem~\ref{thm_stab}, which states the discrete $H^{m}$-norm (see Definition~\ref{def_discrete_H_m}) bounded by the natural energy semi-norm associated with the $C^{0}$ interior penalty method (\ref{IP_method}).
 Then we prove Theorem~\ref{thm_wellposed}, which shows the energy estimate of (\ref{IP_method}).
-Finally, we prove Theorem~\ref{thm_conv}, which gives optimal convergence of numerical approximation to $u$ in the discrete $H^{m}$-norm.
+Finally, we prove Theorem~\ref{thm_conv}, which gives optimal convergence of numerical approximation to $u$ in the discrete $H^{m}$-norm. {Throughout this paper, $C$ with or without a subscript denotes a positive constant depending only on the property of $\Omega$, the shape regularity of the meshes and the degree of polynomial spaces.
+The constant $C$ can take on different values in different occurrences.}

 \begin{definition} For any integers $m \geq 2$, we define the discrete $H^{m}$-norm $\Vert v \Vert_{m,h}$ by

 For any $F \in \calF_{h}^{\text{int}}$, there are two elements $K^{-}, K^{+} \in \calT_{h}$ sharing the common face $F$.
 We denote by $ v^{-} := v|_{K^{-}}$ and $v^{+} := v|_{K^{+}}$.
 We define